 Fernanda is weak.

-It was a beautiful 74 degree afternoon, and I was reveling in the perfect sunshine when I got in my car to go do the carpool thing.
+It was a beautiful 74º afternoon.
+I was reveling in the perfect sunshine when I got in my car to go do the carpool thing.

-I glanced at the center of the dashboard and did a double-take.
+I glanced at the dashboard and did a double-take.

 My dashboard hula girl Fernanda had melted over at the waist, right where her bouncy spring is.

-And her skirt had come unglued, revealing half of her backside, which was then made all the more visible because her top half was laying over and her head was down at her feet.
+And her skirt had come unglued, revealing half of her backside, which was then made all the more visible because her top half was lying over, and her head was near her feet.

 I was embarrassed for her.